mertensu/deep-inference/README.md

-# Towards end-to-end likelihood-free inference with convolutional neural networks (Radev, Mertens, Voss)
+# Towards end-to-end likelihood-free inference with convolutional neural networks (Radev, Mertens, Voss, & Köthe)

 This repository contains the Jupyter notebooks for each of the three examples presented in the paper.
 There are two additional folders named _img_ and _model\_checkpoints_ with the latter containing a pretrained network (trained_model.hdf5)